Have you ever heard of a “bug juice pest spray”?

 Home gardeners have made concoctions, mixes, brews, and recipes all in a search for natural ways to control pests.

-Hot pepper and garlic sprays to repel pests, insecticidal soap recipes, and other homemade creations.
+Hot pepper and garlic spray to repel pests, insecticidal soap recipes, and other homemade creations.
 For decades organic gardeners have reached for pyrethrum sprays to control pests.
 Pyrethrum spray concentrate is made from Chrysanthemum flower heads.

 However, why a blended mash of insects works for controlling pests is somewhat of an unknown.